Zheng Zhenxiang: Career

 After completing her undergraduate degree at Peking University in 1954, Zheng worked as a specialist archaeology teaching assistant in the History Department.
 In 1955, she was exempted from having her status converted to that of a research student.
 For the next four years, Zheng studied Shang and Zhou Dynasty archaeology under the guidance of Yin Da.
 She graduated in 1959 and was assigned to the Institute of Archaeology, Chinese Academy of Social Sciences, continuing to study Shang and Zhou archaeology.

 In 1959, Zheng was the leader of an excavation team working on the site of Wangwan (王湾) near Luoyang and led archaeological fieldwork training for students of Peking University.
-The publication of the Luoyang excavations was written in 1960 to 1961, however, after the period of economic reforms in the early 1980s, the manuscript was edited by Zhao Zhiquan (赵芝荃) and published in 1989.
+The publication of the Luoyang excavations was written in 1960 to 1961, however, after the period of reform and opening up in the early 1980s, the manuscript was edited by Zhao Zhiquan (赵芝荃) and published in 1989.

 In the Autumn of 1962, Zheng was assigned leader of an excavation team working at Anyang researching the Yinxu culture.
 She was joined by 59 Peking University students, whom Zheng taught archaeological field methods to.
 During this field season, the four-period dating framework for Yinxu was established, with the first period calibrated to the period of King Wu Ding using oracle bones.
 Further excavations were run at Miaopu North (Miaopu bei di 苗圃北地) between 1963 and 1964.